1. Home>

 Vosotras / Vosotrosolvidareisyou (plural) will forget

-Ellas / Ellos / Ustedesolvidarenthey will forget, you (plural formal) will forget
+Ellas / Ellos / Ustedesolvidarenthey will forget

 Or use our app: